ksluck/ksluck.github.io/_pages/about.md

 One area of particular interest of mine is the combination of deep reinforcement learning with evolutionary principles, for the development of AI-assisted design methodologies and physical/embodied intelligence, to allow robots to co-adapt both their behaviour and morpoholgy.

-Before I joined Amsterdam I worked as postdoctoral researcher at the Aalto University and the [Finnish Center for Artificial Intelligence](https://fcai.fi/) in Espoo (Helsinki), Finland, where I am hosted by the [Intelligent Robotics Group](https://irobotics.aalto.fi/) of Ville Kyrki.
+Before I joined Amsterdam I worked as postdoctoral researcher at the Aalto University and the [Finnish Center for Artificial Intelligence](https://fcai.fi/) in Espoo (Helsinki), Finland, where I am/was hosted by the [Intelligent Robotics Group](https://irobotics.aalto.fi/) of Ville Kyrki.

 Keywords: (Deep) Reinforcement Learning, Robot Learning, Embodied Intelligence, Evolving Robots